lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 In the example above, `Reset_Handler` is the first function in our firmware.
 That's why it was allocated address `0x80f8`.

-_How shall we convert the Firmware ELF file to a Firmware BIN File?_
+_How shall we convert the Firmware ELF File to a Firmware BIN File?_

 To create the Firmware BIN File `my_sensor_app.elf.bin` from the Firmware ELF File `my_sensor_app.elf`, we run `arm-none-eabi-objcopy` ([documented here](http://web.mit.edu/gnu/doc/html/binutils_4.html))...